timescale/docs/cloud/service-settings/customize-configuration.md

 <highlight type="note">
 The values for some of the parameters vary depending on the plan.
-For example, the value for `max_connections` is exactly 25 in the smallest compute tier, but ranges from 25 to 500 in the next tier.
+For example, the value for `max_connections` is exactly 25 in the smallest compute tier, but ranges from 25 to 500 in higher compute tiers.
 </highlight>

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-settings-change.png" alt="Change Timescale Cloud configuration parameters"/>